Driving the scenic Rondane National Tourist Route in Norway

-Rondane National Tourist Route is a 75-kilometre-long stretch of road following the border between the Rondane Mountains and the valley from Enden to Folldal in the county of Hedmark, in Norway.
+Rondane National Tourist Route is a very scenic drive from Enden to Folldal, in the county of Hedmark, in Norway.
 It's one of the famous scenic drives in Norway.

 Roads: Road 27/219

 Winter notice: Open to traffic throughout the year.
 May be closed for short periods in winter when the weather is bad.